anewton1998/draft-hdyd/draft-newton-how-do-you-do.md

 resolve to a resource that is a PEM-encoded public key.
 Exchange Agents MAY cache keys according to HTTP caching headers.

-Both the Host and Date HTTP headers MUST be signed.
+Both the `host` and `date` HTTP headers MUST be signed, and the value of the `host` header SHOULD be equivalent to the host of the authority component of the URL that is the value of the keyId (e.g. `host: foo.example` matches `https://foo.example/key.pem`).

 A> TODO: There is probably a need to specify the key types and signature algorithms A> to use.

-## JSON Vocabulary
+## JSON Vocabulary {#json_vocabulary}

 The messages described in the following section contain JSON.
 The meaning of these JSON values
 are:

 * `version` - this is a simple integer and MUST be 1.
 * `next` - a string value which maybe used in subsequent requests as the `next` query parameter.
-* `prev` - a string avlue which maybe used in subsequent requests as the `prev` query parameter.
+* `prev` - a string value which maybe used in subsequent requests as the `prev` query parameter.
 * `hash_values` - an array of JSON objects, each containing hashes.
 * `two_way` - indicates that confirmation of an identifier requires the two-way process.
 * `created` - an RFC 3339 data and time in UTC with no more than seconds resolution indicating when an associated item was placed in the Exchange Agent.